ianmcburnie/a11y-first-workshop/README.md

 ### Background Images

-Now let's try adding images in a different way, using CSS background images.
+Now let's try adding images in a different way, using CSS background images for the daily deals section.

 ```html
 <h2>Daily Deals</h2>